mager19/baseTheme/README.md

 This Framework is being development to get more useful and faster the develop of a new theme from Front Porch Solutions Company.
 The idea is the developer use it like base in each development of a site, it has functions, code, fields most used in a basic development but it will be the tool to start with your site.
 You'll find here:

 -   A just right amount of lean, well-commented, templates.
--   The main templates or pages with the basic fields we use in FPS
+-   The main templates or pages with the basic fields we use in baseTheme

 # Getting Started